kubeflow/blog/_posts/2026-03-31-modernizing-kubeflow-pipelines-ui.md

 ### React 16 → 17: Rebuilding the foundation

-Before React could move forward, the entire build and test toolchain had to be replaced.
-Create React App was swapped for Vite, Jest + Enzyme gave way to Vitest + Testing Library, and Material-UI was upgraded from v3 to v4 to unblock the React 17 peer range.
+Before React could move forward, the entire build and test toolchain had to be replaced. create-react-app was swapped for Vite, Jest + Enzyme gave way to Vitest + Testing Library, and Material-UI was upgraded from v3 to v4 to unblock the React 17 peer range.
 The deprecated react-vis charting library was replaced with Recharts.
 With those blockers cleared, the React 17 bump itself was a small, low-risk change.

 ### React 17 → 18: The biggest leap